shanielk9/CoviDist/README.md

 # CoviDist
 ## Android Application developed as part of GIS course using android studio.

+The app provides a simple user interface, which allows the user when it exceeds the allowable roaming range.
+You need to fill in the details of your home address and the allowable range.
+The app will send you a push notification if you exceed the range.

 **Watch app video:** https://youtu.be/9O1qC11D0Og

 #### Main Features: